-- Advertising for and recruiting prospective foster carers; - Quality assuring the assessment of prospective carers under Regulation 26 (The Fostering Services (England) Regulations 2011) for approval by the Fostering Panel or, in the case of family and friends carers or connected persons conducting planned assessments for temporary approvals in accordance with Regulation 24 (The Care Planning, Placement and Case Review (England) Regulations 2010) assessments;
+- Advertising for and recruiting prospective foster carers; - Quality assuring the assessment of prospective carers under Regulation 26

+(The Fostering Services (England) Regulations 2011) for approval by the Fostering Panel or, in the case of family and friends carers or connected persons conducting planned assessments for temporary approvals in accordance with Regulation 24 (The Care Planning, Placement and Case Review (England) Regulations 2010) assessments

-- Consultation with other professionals, foster carers and families around making appropriate placements for children and 'matching' children with carers who can meet their needs; - Family-finding for children needing permanent placements, support and supervisionof foster carers in their work with children, children's families, departmental social workers and other professionals; - Attendance at various professional meetings to ensure that foster carers are actively supported in carrying out a child's individual care plan; - Completion of annual reviews with foster carers; - Delivering a programme of on-going training for foster carers; - Support and training in completing the Children Workforce Development Council Standards for Foster Carers (TSD); - Contributing to investigations into complaints and allegations made against carers and supporting them through the process; - Providing daily fostering duty service from 9am 5pm, Monday to Friday; - An out of hours rota of supervising social workers providing advice and support to foster carers during evenings and at weekends; - Working in partnership with the Croydon Foster Carers' Association.
+- Consultation with other professionals, foster carers and families around finding appropriate foster homes for children and 'matching' children with carers who can meet their needs; - Family-finding for children needing foster homes, support and supervision of foster carers in their work with children, children's families, departmental social workers and other professionals. - Attendance at various professional meetings to ensure that foster carers are actively supported in carrying out a child's individual care plan. - Completion of annual reviews with foster carers. - Fostering hubs offer foster and special guardianship carers with extended peer support networks. - Delivering a programme of initial and on-going training for foster carers. - Support and training in completing the Children Workforce Development Council Standards for Foster Carers (TSD); - Contributing to investigations into complaints and allegations made against carers and supporting them through the process. - Providing daily fostering duty service from 9am 5pm, Monday to Friday. - Providing an out-of-hours rota of supervising social workers providing advice and support to foster carers during evenings and at weekends. - Working in partnership with the Croydon Foster Carers' Association. - Provision of experienced foster carers to act as mentors to prospective and newly approved foster carers to ensure they are support in the fostering task, assisted to complete their TSD workbook and are inducted into working for the Croydon fostering service. - Facilitating a range of support groups (in person and virtually) for carers offering opportunities for reflective supervision and support.